-Have the government’s recent tax changes affected your ability to deduct mortgage interest and other allowable costs from your rental income before then calculating your tax liability?
-Read on to discover a way to minimise the affect the changes have on your portfolio’s profitability…
+Have the Government’s recent tax changes affected your ability to deduct mortgage interest and other allowable costs from your rental income before then calculating your tax liability?
+Read on to discover how to minimise the affect the changes have on your portfolio’s profitability…

 Until a few years ago, landlords were able to offset mortgage interest payments against rental income.
-But in 2015 the government announced it would begin to phase this out.
+But in 2015 the Government announced it would begin to phase this out.
 In 2017-18 the claimable tax relief reduced to 75%, and this financial year (2019-20) it’s been cut to just 25%.
-By next financial year, it’ll be gone completely.
+By 2021, it’ll be gone completely.

 How to reduce the impact of tax changes

 To help mitigate the new rules, an increasing number of landlords are setting up limited companies when buying new rental properties.
 This means they’ll be subject to Corporation Tax of 19%, rather than the higher individual income tax rate.
 However, there are other ways to reduce the impact of the tax changes.

 As well as limited company SPV investment, many landlords are looking to diversify their portfolios, increase their returns and improve the profitability of their investments.
 Options to consider include Houses of Multiple Occupancy (HMOs), student lets, multi-units and purchasing properties further afield.

 Another quicker, less stressful option could be remortgaging.
 Since the tax changes began being phased in, there’s been a surge in the number of Buy-To-Let (BTL) mortgage products available, rising by 21% over the last 12 months.
 In addition, there’s been an increase in the number of new products, such as short-term lending and offset BTL mortgages, further diversifying the market.
 Moreover, many lenders have made further changes to improve criteria, such as a reduction in rental calculations, allowing for potential increased borrowing.